- 1 The NoMad Los Angeles

 Four Seasons Resort Seychelles at Desroches Island

-The original Four Seasons Resort Seychelles, on Mahé, is beautiful but “big”—a swath of 67 villas and 27 residences on a forested hillside overlooking a public beach.
-This year, the brand debuts a paradise far more intimate on its own island.
+As if the original Four Seasons Resort Seychelles, a swath of villas and residences on a forested hillside overlooking a public beach on Mahé, wasn't beautiful enough, the brand decided to debut a paradise far more intimate on its own island.
 Just 40 breezy open-plan beach bungalows line the sands of remote Desroches, each with their own private plunge pools, indoor-outdoor showers, and uninhibited access to beaches, coconut groves, an offshore reef, and sandy trails that guests have all to themselves.
 There are two onsite restaurants—one serving French-Italian fare; the other seafood—as well as a spa and water sports like scuba diving and kayaking.
 Still interested in a change of scenery?
 The sister property is just a 35-minute flight away.

 Freehand New York

-Style, substance, and affordability (you heard us!) are the calling cards of New York's new Freehand Hotel, whose flexible room layouts (including standard queens and “Three’s Company” rooms with an added bunk) mean every kind of traveler will find their niche.
+Style, substance, and affordability (you heard us!) are the calling cards of New York's Freehand Hotel, whose flexible room layouts (including standard queens and “Three’s Company” rooms with an added bunk) mean every kind of traveler will find their niche.
 Original building details like terrazzo floors and millwork in the lobby add a dose of nostalgia, while other design touches are more “modern” (framed vintage editions of The New Yorker; original wall and ceiling murals by Bard College students; green-tiled bathrooms with Asian-esque wood paneling).
-There’s also a mezzanine-level lounge that’s fast become a neighborhood hangout, the already-acclaimed restaurant Simon & The Whale, and up on the roof, The Broken Shaker—the hottest new bar in town.
+There’s also a mezzanine-level lounge that’s fast become a neighborhood hangout, the already-acclaimed restaurant Simon & The Whale, and up on the roof, The Broken Shaker—one of the hottest bars in town.

-Austin has welcomed a wave of new hotels recently (including a Fairmont and a JW Marriott) but none so stylish as the Line Austin, a quick follow-up to the Line DC.
+Austin continues to welcome a wave of new hotels, but none so stylish as the Line Austin, a quick follow-up to the Line DC.
 A top-to-toe redo of the 1965 mid-century landmark formerly known as the Crest Inn included expanding guest rooms, which all feature views of the city or Lady Bird Lake and bring the outside in with their topographical headboards and Texas history books.
 The restaurant, run by Top Chef winner Kristen Kish, dishes out ingredient-driven dishes inspired by her childhood and travels (burrata in a cucumber and olive oil broth; crispy chicken with rice porridge and maitake mushroom) and craft cocktails.
-Also not to miss: the hotel’s rooftop bar and live music shows (both debuting later this year), lobby pool, and monthly yoga in the ballroom.
+Also not to miss: the hotel’s rooftop bar and live music shows, lobby pool, and monthly yoga in the ballroom.

-One&Only’s much-anticipated openings of Nyungwe House and Gorilla’s Nest (two luxurious follow-ups to Wilderness Safaris’ Bisate Lodge) will continue to up the luxury quotient of one of Africa’s most prized safari experiences—a gorilla trek through the rainforests of Rwanda.
+One&Only’s much-anticipated Nyungwe House and Gorilla’s Nest (two luxurious follow-ups to Wilderness Safaris’ Bisate Lodge) continue to up the luxury quotient of one of Africa’s most prized safari experiences—a gorilla trek through the rainforests of Rwanda.
 Guests must fly into the capital of Kigali first, however, where the only sensible lodging option for decades was the four-star Hôtel des Mille Collines.
-Beginning this summer, jet-setters finally have a new place to stay: The Retreat at Heaven, the city’s first-ever luxury boutique hotel, built by American expats Josh and Alissa Ruxin (who also happen to run acclaimed international restaurant Heaven right next door).
+All that's changed thanks to The Retreat by Heaven, the city’s first-ever luxury boutique hotel built by American expats Josh and Alissa Ruxin (who also happen to run acclaimed international restaurant Heaven right next door).
 Each of the 11 rooms has been stylishly designed with stacked stone walls and peaked roofs and comes with an indoor and outdoor shower and private terrace.
 There’s also a gym, salt-water pool, spa, small farm-to-table restaurant, and a team dedicated to arranging whatever cultural immersion you desire, be it a craft workshop or on-site dance performance.